Marx Edgeworth Lazarus: Career and activism

-Even before getting his medical degree, Lazarus was interested in alternative approaches to health, personal relations, and social structures.
+Even before obtaining his medical degree, Lazarus was interested in alternative approaches to health, personal relations, and social structures.
 Setting up practice in New York City, Lazarus practiced homeopathy and pursued "hydropathy," a "water-cure" for illness involving cold baths and wrapping in wet sheets, bland vegetarian meals, and exercise.
 Even while a student, Lazarus had visited the water-cure boarding house of Dr. Joel Shew and his wife Mary, major proponents of hydropathy and "natural hygiene."
 The Shews introduced Lazarus to Mary Gove, who lectured to female audiences on anatomy, health, and hygiene, as well as treating patients.
 In turn, Gove took an interest in mentoring Lazarus's younger sister, Ellen.

 In 1846, Lazarus partnered with Gove, arranging for her and her daughter (from her first marriage) to live with him in a large house on Tenth Street in lower Manhattan, where she could lecture and work with patients, some of whom also lived in the house as paying guests.
 Although this mix of married and unmarried women and men was unorthodox if not scandalous, the relationship between Gove and Lazarus was likely a purely asectic one.

 Along with his medical interests, Lazarus was attracted to radical social concepts, including the "free love" movement and "Associationism," an American utopian socialist version of Fourierism, which came to consume more and more of his time.
 He contributed articles to the Fourierist journal The Harbinger (previously The Phalanx), also writing ten books in 1851-1852, where he espoused, in the words of scholar Emily Bingham, "a combination of Fourier's communalism, Emanuel Swedenborg's mysticism, and American transcendentalism."

 Among those books was Love vs. Marriage (1852), where he argued that marriage as an institution was akin to "legalized prostitution," oppressing women and men by allowing loveless marriages contracted for economic or utilitarian reasons to take precedence over true love.
 For those paying attention, Lazarus's book was subjected to severe criticism.
 A review by Henry James, Sr., whom Lazarus had cited in the book and himself a promoter of Swedenborg's theology, touched off a heated debate in the pages of the New York Tribune.